-Name Description Instance Name of the monitored instance.
-Fetch State Displays the current status of the fetch operations.
+Name Description Instance (All topologies) Name of the monitored instance.
+Member State (Group Replication topologies only) Displays whether the member is ONLINE, ERROR, RECOVERING, OFFLINE, or UNREACHABLE.
+N/A is displayed if the member is not using the Group Replication plugin.
+Fetch State (All topologies) Displays the current status of the fetch operations.
 If the replica successfully retrieved data from the source, the icon is green.
 If the replication has not stopped because of an error, the icon is yellow.
 If the state is unknown, either because the instance is currently unmonitored, or no replication is taking place, the icon is red and the errors are displayed in a tooltip.
-Apply State Displays the current status of the apply operations.
-If the changes are successfully applied to the replica, the icon is green.
-If the apply operation was stopped, but no error occurred, the icon is yellow.
-If the apply operation stops because of an error, the icon is red and the error displayed in a tooltip.
-Time Behind Amount of time the replica is behind the source.
-N/A is displayed for sources.
-If there is a problem with the Fetch or Apply state, Unknown is displayed.